DvirBenita/graphql-api/README.md

 We're expecting that embedded system we're simulating can communicate via HTTP.

-Simulated embedded system can be microcontrollers with a hall effect sensor at some building.
+Simulated embedded system can be microcontrollers with a hall effect sensor at some building and with connected camera.
 Embedded system POST data to our server when the positive or negative reading is captured.
+Or when some face is recognized and evaluated as valid or not valid in some specific place.

 [ESP32 Hall Effect Sensor](https://randomnerdtutorials.com/esp32-hall-effect-sensor/)\
 [What is Hall Sensor](https://se.rs-online.com/web/generalDisplay.html?id=ideas-and-advice/hall-effect-sensors-guide)\